The submission window for the Sixth Issue of The Medley, has now been closed.

-Non-themed submissions for this issue will also be accepted.
+Non-themed submissions will also be accepted for the issue.

 We wish to invite themed as well as non-themed entries for the sections of Fiction, Non-Fiction and Poetry, with any variety of style, structure, content and genre.
 Photo Essays are also welcome.
 In general, we’re looking for work from emerging writers and poets that has unbridled originality, a raw energy and doesn’t shy away from coming into its own.
 We want poetry and prose that sings, fragments itself and takes flight.
 Give us your best, most daring, pieces, exploring new terrains and new metaphors, pieces that sketch out paths and avenues in an otherwise unknown wasteland.
 We’re looking for diversity, for versatility and for new voices of representation from all over the globe.